aptos-labs/aptos-keyless-trusted-setup-contributions-february-2024/README.md

 # WARNING

 This repo is very large.
-Before cloning, please follow the instructions below in "Setup" to avoid downloading unnecessary data.
+Before cloning, please follow the instructions below in "Downloading Files" to avoid downloading unnecessary data.

 # Downloading Files